The Baden Powell Reserve, is a small 4,797 square metre neighbourhood park created in 1926 during the development of Ardross.

 As the Group grew, there was pressure to have their own premises and they relocated to the current Baden Powell Reserve site (Swan location 61, Lot 323 on plan 5059).
 The Melville Road Board were very cooperative and a 20 year lease at a peppercorn rate was signed on 11 July 1953.

 1953 - New Scout hall

-The proposed Scout Hall Plans were drawn by Milton James Boyce (2), City of Perth architect and Scout Association Western Australian Branch, Honorary Architect.
-He designed many Scout halls in his long career.
+We believe that the proposed Scout Hall Plans were drawn by Milton James Boyce (2), City of Perth architect and Scout Association Western Australian Branch, Honorary Architect.

 Funds were raised and a prefabricated farm building purchased from Bouchers Industries for £1,250.
 This did not include the timber flooring so a levy of threepence a week was made on the weekly subscriptions. `Bert Negus at Bunnings managed to get us flooring at a reduced rate provided we took delivery straight away`.
 There is anecdotal evidence that the hall was constructed using recycled steel from the Fremantle anti-submarine and Cockburn Sound anti-boat hurdle scaffolding, however to date, there is no hard evidence.

 Bricks for the floor piers and toilet block were the result of a `Brick drive´.
 Surplus bricks were donated from local housing sites.
 Allan Eddy (OAM)(3), owner of Eddy`s Hardware at Canning Bridge and a Melville Councillor (1954-1958), helped to locate building materials and other fathers contributed time and money.